 To estimate the farm value of whole milk, butter, and ice cream, ERS uses data generated by AMS from the Federal milk order program.
 This program sets minimum prices for fluid-grade milk.
 Not all milk is priced at the same level.
 Instead, there is a classified pricing system in which the minimum amount paid for milk is determined by how the milk is used.
 There are four classes: Class I is defined as milk for beverage products; Class II includes milk used to make fluid cream, yogurt, ice cream, and other perishable foods; Class III includes creamed and hard cheeses; and Class IV products are butter and dried milk.

 Because these estimates rely on data generated through the administration of the Federal milk order program, ERS's farm share estimates for whole milk, butter, and ice cream do not reflect conditions in all parts of the United States.
-The current Federal milk order program consists of 10 Federal orders.
+The current Federal milk order program consists of 11 Federal orders.
 For example, parts of New England and the Mid-Atlantic States make up the Northeast Order.
+California's Federal Milk Marketing Order officially began operations in 2018.
 Some other places, however, are not covered by a Federal order.
-California is an important example in that it has its own State-run program.

 For all four dairy products considered here—whole milk, ice cream, Cheddar cheese, and butter—ERS's objective is to estimate the contribution from dairy farmers' milk earnings to retail prices.
 Estimates of farm value and farm share do not include farm receipts for other types of ingredients included in dairy products, such as sugar or fruit contained in ice cream.